ayushxx7/ayush-mandowara-blog/content/DataAnalysis/01-Data-Analysis-With-Python.md

 ![Sine Table](./sine_table.png)
 ### np.sin is a function that simply transforms input values to corresponding sine values

-- Example 1
   ```py heading='Example 1: Calculte the Sine value of π/2'
   import numpy as np
   print(np.sin(np.pi/2))
   ```

-  Note: The sine function takes input in the form of Radians i.e. pi*(somenumber) to generate angles.
+  `Note`: The sine function takes input in the form of Radians i.e. π*(somenumber) to generate angles.
 Hence, np.pi is used to calculate sin(90 degree) = 1.
-Note that pi = 180 degrees.
+          Note that π = 180 degrees.

-- Example 2
   ```py heading='Example 2: Sine Curve from -π to π' artifact='output.png'
   import numpy as np
   import matplotlib.pylab as plt